MICA regulations

 The Cayman Islands and Bermuda represent attractive jurisdictions for cryptocurrency business development, while remaining outside the scope of MICA regulations.
 Their regulatory frameworks offer flexibility, transparency and tax incentives, making these islands ideal for entrepreneurs and investors looking to maximise the opportunities presented by the global cryptocurrency market.
 That said, it is important to approach the choice of jurisdiction with an eye on all aspects of operations and the potential risks associated with regulation in different regions.

-With the publication of the agreement reached during the trilateral negotiations, the pan-European regulation of cryptocurrencies is becoming increasingly tangible.
-Even if MiCA is not yet fully adopted and ESMA and EBA have full authority to develop additional detailed rules, market participants are urged to consider their requirements in detail now.
-Therefore, companies that are already active in this business, as well as those who want to launch a crypto startup in the EU, are recommended to consider MiCA in their strategic decisions.
+By publishing the agreement reached in the trilateral negotiations, pan-European regulation is becoming increasingly tangible.
+Even though MiCA is still not fully adopted and ESMA and EBA still have full authority to develop additional, detailed rules, market participants should consider their requirements in detail now.
+Companies active in this business today and those who wish to start a crypto startup in the EU have to include MiCA in their strategic decisions.

 For more information and detailed advice, please contact Regulated United Europe (RUE).
 Our company advises clients on the regulation of crypto markets in Europe, and at the request of our clients can provide support in the registration of crypto companies in the EU and bring them to compliance with the new regulations.